intellead/intellead-normalization/DOCUMENTATION.md

 # Welcome to Intellead Normalization documentation!

-Intellead Data aims to be an easy way to normalize data for Intellead project.
+Intellead Normalization aims to be an easy way to normalize data for Intellead project.

 ## Contents
   * Introduction